 Our critical friend is exasperated that the Savior would marshal huge crowds only to leave them “perplexed” by encouraging them to eat his flesh and drink his blood.
 The gentleman appears to have erred in the same fashion as the Roman Catholic Church has in its dogma of transubstantiation.

 Even many novice students are aware of the intent of Christ’s instruction on this occasion (John 6:22ff).
 The verbs “eateth” and “drinketh” (vv.
 54,56) are present tense forms, revealing that Jesus expected his auditors to be eating and drinking at that very moment.
 No cannibalism was enjoined; rather, as the Savior subsequently explained: “It is the spirit that gives life; the flesh profits nothing: the words that I have spoken unto you are spirit, and are life” (v.
 63).
-Only one whose mind is captive to crass literalism misses the point here.
+Only someone whose mind is captive to crass literalism misses the point here.

 After making these trite and reckless charges against him who is the depository of “all the treasures of wisdom and knowledge” (Colossians 2:3), the editor distressingly complains: “After a lifetime of sermons, I have yet to understand Jesus, and I don’t expect to anytime soon.”

-Sadly, my concluding summation must be: (a) Pity those who have had to listen to all those sermons. (b) The gentleman amply has demonstrated the reality of his confession, namely that he does not understand Jesus. (c) He has no business editing a religious journal that professes to represent “Christianity.”
+Sadly, my concluding summation must be (a) Pity those who have had to listen to all those sermons. (b) The gentleman amply has demonstrated the reality of his confession, namely that he does not understand Jesus. (c) He has no business editing a religious journal that professes to represent “Christianity.”